leandcesar/themoviedb/README.rst

 Configuration
 =============

-Initialize a TMDB object and set your API Key, language, region and debug logger.
+Initialize a TMDB object and set your API Key, language and region.

 .. code:: py